arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 16: January 20, 2017 | Tweaks to portfolio page

+* Made it so that the projects open in a new tab when clicked
+* Removed FCC icon from contacts
+* Had a look around the internet for inspiration to improve my portfolio and make it more personnal and unique

 ### Day 15: January 19, 2017 | JavaScript30 Challenge #3

 * CSS variables seem interesting and I had never heard of them before.
 This reminds me that I also want to have a look at SASS on of these days.